bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-19-newsletter.md

-  Bitcoin-Dev mailing list a link to a [detailed research report][light ru] he prepared about validity rollups---a type of [sidechain][topic sidechains] where the current sidechain state is compactly stored on the mainchain in a Zero Knowledge (ZK) proof.
-A user of the sidechain can use the ZK proof stored on the mainchain to prove how many sidechain bitcoins they control.
+  Bitcoin-Dev mailing list a link to a [detailed research report][light ru] he prepared about validity rollups---a type of [sidechain][topic sidechains] where the current sidechain state is compactly stored on the mainchain.
+A user of the sidechain can use the state stored on the mainchain to prove how many sidechain bitcoins they control.
 By submitting a mainchain transaction with that proof, they can withdraw bitcoins from the sidechain even if the operators or miners of the